edosssa/auiaa/content/posts/2020-05-07-learning-from-this-pandemic.md

 slug: learning-from-this-pandemic
 draft: false
 date: 2020-04-04T09:23:51.294Z
-description: >-
-  As at when I was writing this, the Federal Government imposed lockdown was in its fourth
+description: As at when I was writing this, the Federal Government imposed lockdown was in its fourth week...

-  week; four weeks of pain, fear, rage, uncertainty and social distancing, of course.
-category: safety
+category: SAFETY
 tags:
+  - LESSONS
+  - COVID-19
-  - covid-19 safety
+  - SAFETY
 ---
 As at when I was writing this, the Federal Government imposed lockdown was in its fourth week; four weeks of pain, fear, rage, uncertainty and social distancing, of course.